Sfabi28/evolution_simulation/README.md

 1. Decrease `FOOD_AMOUNT` to create scarcity and observe which strategy dominates.
 2. Increase `BLOB_SPEED` for one group to test mobility advantages.
 3. Modify interaction rules in `main.py` to explore different social dynamics.

----

-## Notes for Developers

-- To add sensing, decision-making, or mutation mechanics, extend `blob.py` and pass parameters through `settings.py`.
-- `stats.py` currently plots with `matplotlib.show()`; replace or augment it to save CSV/PNG for automated experiments.

----

-## License

-No license specified.
-Add a `LICENSE` if you want to set reuse terms.

----

-Want a translated README, screenshots, or automated experiment scripts?
-Tell me which and I’ll add them.
-# evolution_simulation